Eleutheran Adventurers: Background

 The mid-17th century was a period of destruction and turmoil in England, culminating in the English Civil War.
 The first part of the conflict was fought between King Charles I and the Parliament of England and led ultimately to the Protectorship of the Puritan General Oliver Cromwell.
 This conflict spread to Bermuda, where a period of civil strife resulted in a victory for the supporters of the royalist party, known as Cavaliers.
-The struggle eventually led to the expulsion of the colony's Puritans and independents to the Bahamas, which the English had laid claim to in 1629 but had not permanently settled.
+The struggle eventually led to the expulsion of the colony's Parliamentarian Puritans and independents to the Bahamas, which the English had laid claim to in 1629 but had not permanently settled.
 Earlier in 1644, the Bermudian independent Puritans had sent an expedition to explore these new islands.

 Establishment of the colony

 Sometime between spring 1646 and autumn 1648, Sayle took 70 people to settle in the Bahamas.
 They made landfall on the island called Cigateo, which they named Eleutheria, from the Greek word for "freedom", although the name later became Eleuthera.
 The island's original inhabitants, the Lucayans, had been decimated through the slaving activities of the Spanish and the numerous European diseases, especially smallpox, that followed.

 Sayle and his assistant Captain Butler were the persons who began a voyage to the Bahamas in two different vessels.
 Sayle's vessel was called the William.
 During the voyage Butler and Sayle had an argument with each other about what religious freedom means.
 As a solution to this problem, Sayle left Butler and went forward to reach the Bahamian Islands.
 The settlers ran into trouble before they even landed, when they encountered a storm and their ship ran aground onto rocks, later called the Devil's Backbone, north of Spanish Wells.
 The adventurers found their way ashore and took refuge in what was later called Preacher's Cave, where a religious service was held every year for the next 100 years on the anniversary in thankfulness for their survival.
-However, although the settlers had shelter, they had lost their provisions so they had no food.
+However- although the settlers had shelter- they had lost their provisions so they had no food.

 Sayle took eight men in a small boat and went to Virginia to find help, where he got a ship and supplies and went to relieve the others.
 More colonists expelled from Bermuda arrived in 1649 and also faced the predicament of inadequate supplies.
 This time it was the sympathetic Puritans of New England who rallied to their cause and collected £800 for all the supplies they needed, allowing the colony to survive.
 The Eleutheran people showed their thankfulness by sending the ship back to Boston filled with Braziletto wood, with instructions to sell it and donate the proceeds to Harvard University.